 The early evening would consist of some walking and sitting meditation finishing up around 8:30pm and lights out with the gate locked at 9:00pm.

 Breakfast and lunch are the same fare of rice and vegetables with herbs and fruit and although its monotonous its fresh healthy and plentiful.

 Afternoon tea was a cup of hot chocolate.
-The only sweet thing on the menu, the afternoon hot chocolate, was not there on the afternoon of about the seventh day the distress on some people’s faces was unmistakable.
+The only sweet thing on the menu, the afternoon hot chocolate, was not there on the afternoon of about the seventh day and the distress on some people’s faces was unmistakable.

-Whether they do this as a lesson about impermanence or whether they just ran out of powdered chocolate I’m not sure, but if you were close to breaking as many people were, then this minor deprivation was almost the last straw.
+Whether they do this as a lesson about impermanence or whether they just ran out of powdered chocolate I’m not sure, but if you were close to breaking, as many people were, then this minor deprivation was almost the last straw.